Indices For Oral Disease Definitions

 3. Reliability:

-The index should measure consistently at different times & under a variety of conditions
+The index should be measured consistently at different times and under a variety of conditions

 4. Quantifiability: